Simi Hamilton competes in the Gatineau stage at 2016 Ski Tour Canada, taking third - his second podium of the season. (Reese Brown)

 Jessie Diggins grabbed her fourth podium performance of the season to lead the U.S. at the 1.6k freestyle sprint at the Lahti Ski Games.

 Jessie Diggins led the U.S. team for the second day, finishing fourth in a FIS World Cup 10k freestyle mass start on Sunday.

 Sophie Caldwell led the U.S. team in 11th Thursday in a FIS World Cup 1.2k classic sprint around the Royal Palace in Stockholm.

 Simi Hamilton Quick Facts

 Athlete Photo Gallery

 As a young athlete from Aspen, CO, Simi Hamilton had his pick of mountain sports to pursue.
 An accomplished mountain biker, white water paddler, climber and ski mountaineer, Hamilton gained fitness from a wealth of activity that he put into skiing.
-The three-time NCAA All-American was working as an EXUM guide leading clients up the Grand Teton when he made his move to elite racing in 2010.
-With two Olympics, three World Championship teams and a very notable World Cup stage win during the 2014 Oberhof Tour de Ski stage, Hamilton is among the top cross country sprinters in the world, but remains on the hunt for consistency in his results.
-He prepares for upcoming seasons with the SMS / T2 program in Stratton, VT.
+The three-time NCAA All-American was working as an EXUM guide, leading clients up the Grand Teton when he made his move to elite racing in 2010.
+With two Olympics, three World Championship teams and a very notable World Cup stage win during the 2014 Lenzerheide Tour de Ski stage, as well as two podiums in the 2015-16 season, Hamilton is among the top cross country sprinters in the world, but remains on the hunt for consistency in his results.
+He prepares for upcoming seasons with the SMS/T2 program in Stratton, VT.

 OFF THE SNOW